Realist Artist

 Reading paths from Courbet

-A strong route is simple: start with A Burial at Ornans, then move to Realism, then compare Courbet's challenge to later shocks in Olympia and Le Déjeuner sur l'herbe.
+Read A Burial at Ornans for Courbet's attack on social hierarchy, then The Wave for his Realism of matter and natural force.
+From there, move to Realism, then compare Courbet's challenge to later shocks in Olympia and Le Déjeuner sur l'herbe.
 Then try the art quiz.